 - A CRC is neutral and un-aligned and so can provide a central focus from which grows collaboration.
 CRCs are respected for their integrity and are trusted to have the interests of participating bodies as a core principle so that participants have confidence and no fear of presenting ideas for examination.
 This approach is critical to gaining the confidence of Indigenous people and organisations.

-The delivered impacts of the CRC Program
+The delivered impacts of the CRC Programme

 The 2006 study also highlighted the strong pipeline of research within CRCs that would be expected to deliver significant future benefits.
-In the 50 solid, quantified examples considered, only the clearly measurable components of the outcomes were included in the calculation of the net economic impact of the Program.
+In the 50 solid, quantified examples considered, only the clearly measurable components of the outcomes were included in the calculation of the net economic impact of the Programme.

-Looking only at these clearly quantifiable impacts, the study showed that as a result of each dollar invested in the CRC Program, Australian Gross Domestic Product is cumulatively $1.16 higher than it would otherwise have been (had the money instead been used for tax reductions) and Total Consumption is cumulatively $1.24 higher than it would otherwise have been (had the money instead been used for tax reductions).
+Looking only at these clearly quantifiable impacts, the study showed that as a result of each dollar invested in the CRC Programme, Australian Gross Domestic Product is cumulatively $1.16 higher than it would otherwise have been (had the money instead been used for tax reductions) and Total Consumption is cumulatively $1.24 higher than it would otherwise have been (had the money instead been used for tax reductions).

 It is important to note that Gross Domestic Product and Total Consumption are two critical indicators of the economic welfare of the Australian community rather than being measures of the private returns to CRC participants.